Academy of St. Martin in the Fields

 Frequently Asked Questions

-Some of Academy of St. Martin in the Fields's most popular songs include Canon in D, Harpsichord Suite No. 4 in D minor HWV437: Sarabande, Symphony No. 25 in G Minor, K. 183: I. Allegro con brio.
-These tracks have impressed fans and helped cement their place in the music industry.
+Academy of St. Martin in the Fields's most streamed songs include Canon in D, Harpsichord Suite No. 4 in D minor HWV437: Sarabande, Symphony No. 25 in G Minor, K. 183: I. Allegro con brio.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.